On this page you will find a brief history of Brimington. Included are the following subjects:

 Brimington Freehold Land Society

-Not a unit of local government, the Brimington Freehold Land Society was formed in February 1876.
+The Brimington Freehold Land Society was formed in February 1876.
 Its original aim was to purchase 7 acres and 3 perches of land in Brimington, ‘and to divide the estate… into lots, and apportion the same among the members.’
 The affairs were run by a committee comprising a president and eight committee-men, chosen by the shareholders.
 The estate purchased appears to have mainly encompassed todays John Street.
 Plots were available, which were generally separately developed, resulting in a different style of housing in this street to some elsewhere in Brimington.
 At one time increasing the number of freeholders had another advantage; they were able to vote in elections.
 There’s some more information about the freehold land society in our download ‘A history of the site of the former Labour rooms and Brimington Spiritualist Church’.

 Today we take effective provision of utilities such as water, gas and electricity without a second thought.
 But the situation was once very different.